texastribune/unholstered/README.md

 _Please note - some static assets required to make this project work are only accessible to Texas Tribune developers._

 Clone the project, then run `npm install`.
-Then pull down the assets with `npm run assets:pull`.
+Then pull down the assets with `npm run assets:pull`, and the data with `npm run data:fetch`.
 Use `npm run serve` to run the local development server.

 Now, get to work!